 I-9 Form Legal Requirements

 US employers are required to have each new hire complete an I-9 form.
-The completed form, verified and signed, should be kept on file for up to three years for any employee currently employed and up to one year for terminated employees.
-You may need to show these documents to immigration officials or other government employees who may check to make sure your business is only hiring documented workers eligible to work in the US.
+The completed form, verified and signed, should be kept on file for up to three years for terminated employees.
+You may need to show I-9 documents to immigration officials or other government employees who may check to make sure your business is only hiring documented workers eligible to work in the US.

 There are four kinds of workers who may legally work in the US with proper I-9 documentation: